 Abuse of Adderall has become common among college students and individuals who abuse other substances considered “downers” or depressants, such as alcohol.
-Students often become dependant on Adderall or a similar drug to accomplish tasks on a day-to-day basis and can develop a tolerance to the substance.
+Students often become dependant on Adderall or a similar drug to accomplish tasks daily and can develop a tolerance to the substance.
 Dependence can happen among people of all ages who use the medication as prescribed and those who use the drug illicitly.

 If you or your child has developed a dependence or addiction to Adderall, it is crucial that they carefully detox from the substance.
-Sudden cessation of Adderall use can cause severe side-effects.
-Slowly being weaned off of the substance at a professional detox facility can help reduce and manage withdrawal symptoms and offer medical monitoring.
+Sudden cessation of Adderall use can cause severe side effects.
+Slowly being weaned off of the substance at a professional detox treatment facility can help reduce and manage withdrawal symptoms and offer medical monitoring.

 How Adderall Use Can Lead to Addiction

-Adderall is a brand-name prescription medication used to treat a condition known as ADHD, as well as the sleep disorder narcolepsy.
+Adderall is a brand-name prescription medication used to treat a condition known as ADHD and the sleep disorder narcolepsy.
 Adderall is classified as an amphetamine and requires a prescription, similar to Ritalin.
 The generic name for Adderall is Dextroamphetamine-Amphetamine.
-While Adderall can be highly effective in treating the conditions it is meant for, it is also abused at a high rate but those who have been prescribed the substance, as well as those who obtain it illegally.
+While Adderall can be highly effective in treating the conditions it is meant for, it is also abused at a high rate but those who have been prescribed the substance and those who obtain it illegally.

 Risks of Adderall Abuse

-Adderall addiction is a serious condition that requires professional attention and treatment.
-There are severe risks to detoxing on one’s own and medically assisted detox can help manage the process safely.
-Depending on the type of Adderall used, and the method of administering the substance, withdrawal can start very rapidly.
+Adderall addiction is a severe condition that requires professional attention and treatment.
+There are severe risks to detoxing on one’s own, and medically assisted detox can help manage the process safely.
+Depending on the type of Adderall used and administering the substance, withdrawal can start very rapidly.
 Risks include suicidal thoughts, tachycardia, and death.